-A tool that implements the Gherkin language (like CucumberJS or SpecFlow) makes it easy to write up tests in a non-technical language.
+A tool that implements the Gherkin language (like CucumberJS or SpecFlow) makes it easy to write up tests without the need to know a programming language.
 It forms an abstraction over code that automates the application.
 Although we can also write white box tests with the Gherkin language, it's ideal for higher-level black box tests.

 Another type of tool is a record and playback tool.
 Tools like Selenium, Appium, and Waldo allow testers to use an application and record the steps they went through.
 Later, the tool can run through these steps again and perform any verifications the tester specified.
 There is no need to know anything about how the features were implemented.

-Because black box testing can be used at all levels of software testing, we can also design black box tests with unit testing libraries.
+Because black box testing can be used at all levels of software testing, we can also design these tests with unit testing libraries.

 Pros and Cons of Black Box Testing

 We already hinted at it briefly, but let's take a look at some advantages and disadvantages of black box testing.

 One advantage is that it makes us think like an end user.
 What do we want the software to do?
 Our tests will cover real use cases in ways that mimic how the user will use the product.

 In doing so, we can also change the underlying source code more easily.
 As long as the feature remains implemented correctly, the test should continue to pass.
 This makes refactoring easier, because the test isn't checking the implementation, only the outcome.

 Another advantage is that this way of testing doesn't require (as much) technical knowledge.
 Especially with end-to-end testing, testers only need to know how to use the product.